ChJus/NeuralNetwork/README.md

 ### Feedforward

-In both the learning and classification stage, an example input array/vector is fed as input to the first layer, and through the weighted sum and activation processes described previously, result in an output vector in the final layer.
+In both the learning and classification stage, an example input array/vector is fed as input to the first layer, and through the weighted sum and activation processes described previously, becomes the input vector for the succeeding layer, finally resulting in an output vector in the final layer.

 ### Backpropagation